dsola/leave_request_api/README.md

 # Leave Request API
 Test Application to check my OOP skills for Digital Dimmension.
-Made in
+Made in 7 of March 2016.
 # Description

 * I've created a new Entity called Department to match the employees and managers.